RAD Consultancy logo Taming the Wild Child - helping parents make their child cooperate

 How does it work?

-When the mother is ready to begin, one of The RAD Consultancy's highly trained and experienced professionals is assigned to her as her counselor (Check the "about Us" page for counselors' qualifications).
-The mother then calls her counselor once a week for a phone session that can last up to 50 minutes, during which time the past week is discussed, and the mother is told what to do in the coming week and how to do it.
-The mother also has unlimited e-mail access to the counselor between sessions.
+• When the mother is ready to begin, one of The RAD Consultancy's experienced professionals is assigned to her as her counselor.
+She then calls her counselor once a week for a phone session that can last up to 50 minutes, during which time the past week is discussed and the mother is told what to do in the coming week and how to do it.
+The mother also has unlimited access to the counselor between the sessions by e-mail.

 What is the role of the father?

-With the mother being the child's sole change agent, the role of the father is mainly to be supportive of the mother, although some things may be asked of him at some points during the treatment process.
+• With the mother being the child's sole change agent, the father's role is mainly to be supportive of the mother, although some things may be asked of him during the treatment process.

-How soon will I know whether using Corrective Communication is right for me and my child?
+How soon will I know whether Corrective Communication is right for me and my child?

-Because almost all successful cases show significant improvement by the sixth session, we use a "six week test" to assess the child's prospect.
-Although quite rare, no improvement by the sixth session does occur and in such a case we may advise discontinuing.
+• Because successful cases show significant improvement by the sixth session, we created a six-week test to assess results.
+If improvement is not seen by that time (something quite rare), we may advise discontinuing.

-The entire work focuses on turning the child around as quickly as possible.
+• The entire work focuses on turning the child around as quickly as possible.
 The length of treatment depends on the child's age and severity of symptoms.
-Treatment averages, overall, about six months.
-Cases involving young children average three months; those involving older children average six months; those involving teens average nine months; and those involving late teens and early twenties may last up to a year.
+Treatment averages overall about six months.
+Cases involving young children average three months; those involving older children average six months; those involving teens average nine months; and those involving late- and past-teens may last up to a year.

-The RAD Consultancy's fee is charged per session and includes unlimited e-mail contact with the counselor between sessions.
-The fee is somewhat higher than that of conventional therapy; but the overall cost tends to be far less because of the treatment's effectiveness and short duration.
+• The RAD Consultancy's fee is close to twice that of conventional therapy sessions.
+The fee is charged per session and includes the unlimited e-mail contact with the counselor between sessions.
+(Because the Corrective Communication treatment is effective so quickly, the treatment cost of the Corrective Communication treatment tends to be far less than that of other treatments.)

 What about insurance?